JanEGerken/HEAL-SWIN/heal_swin/README.md

 The `run_configs` directory contains the following training config files

-- `default_train_run_config.py`: Traines with default parameters, i.e. on healpix-projected data with a HEAL-SWIN model
+- `default_train_run_config.py`: Trains with default parameters, i.e. on healpix-projected data with a HEAL-SWIN model
-- `segmentation/swin_XX_train_run_config.py`: Traines a SWIN transformer on the flat segmentation masks in the dataset XX
+- `segmentation/swin_XX_train_run_config.py`: Trains a SWIN transformer on the flat segmentation masks in the dataset XX
-- `segmentation/swin_hp_XX_train_run_config.py`: Traines a HEAL-SWIN transformer on the spherical segmentation masks in the dataset XX
+- `segmentation/swin_hp_XX_train_run_config.py`: Trains a HEAL-SWIN transformer on the spherical segmentation masks in the dataset XX
-- `depth_estimation/depth_swin_synwoodscap_train_run_config.py`: Traines a SWIN transformer on flat SynWoodScapes fisheye depth maps
+- `depth_estimation/depth_swin_synwoodscap_train_run_config.py`: Trains a SWIN transformer on flat SynWoodScapes fisheye depth maps
-- `depth_estimation/depth_swin_hp_synwoodscape_train_run_config.py`: Traines a HEAL-SWIN transformer on spherical SynWoodScape fisheye depth maps
+- `depth_estimation/depth_swin_hp_synwoodscape_train_run_config.py`: Trains a HEAL-SWIN transformer on spherical SynWoodScape fisheye depth maps

 For further details on how to reproduce the runs in the paper, see the section below.